r001/ARC0020-proposal/arc-0020/README.md

 If a feature is termed "SHOULD BE IMPLEMENTED" then it means that the feature is not mandatory to be implemented to comply to this ARC, but it is highly recommended to be implemented.

+If the feature is indeed implemented, then it MUST BE implemented in a way described in this ARC.

 #### 2.1.5.
 NOT NEEDED

 If a feature is termed "NOT NEEDED" then it means that current ARC defines an alternative way of achieving the same functionality.